 Developing an effective business case doesn’t have to be a case of trial and error.
 Whatever the project, a strong business cases typically reflects a number of common characteristics.
-Here we share five key traits to bear in mind when building a business case to get your project over the line and achieve desired business results.
+Here we share six key traits to bear in mind when building a business case to get your project over the line and achieve desired business results.

 In generic terms, a business case is a recommendation to decision makers to take a particular course of action to the benefit of the organisation.
 It’s not only a vehicle to secure initial funding but a tool to achieve intended outcomes and drive business results.

 Given this, vague rationales and selectively presented data lacking in critical analysis – even if they somehow pass muster – will most likely lead to problems with implementation and the rate of return down the track.

 In contrast, the following are all traits of a strong business case.
 Keep these in mind when building a business case to ensure it gets that tick of approval and helps your organisation gain maximum value from its investment.